Polishing of the five internal SiC mirrors for the Euclid space telescope

 Euclid is an ESA mission to map the geometry of the dark Universe.
 The mission will investigate the distance-redshift relationship and the evolution of cosmic structures by measuring shapes and redshifts of galaxies and clusters of galaxies out to redshifts ~2, or equivalently to a look-back time of 10 billion years.

-The Euclid space probe will be based on a 1m infrared telescope.
-This cutting-edge instrument need to be tested in representative thermal and vacuum conditions.
-For this purpose, AMOS was contracted the building of a 1.2m collimator designed to project to the telescope a signal that would like like as coming from the infinity of the universe.
+The Euclid space probe is based on a 1m infrared telescope.
+This cutting-edge instrument needed to be tested in representative thermal and vacuum conditions.
+For this purpose, AMOS was contracted the building of a 1.2m collimator designed to project to the telescope a signal that would look as if coming from the infinity of the universe.

 EUCLID SiC mirrors